MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

 | ![component icon](media/installed-component.png "Component icon") Run all from My Computer       | Will install the feature and all of its sub–features.|
 | ![component icon](media/not-installed-component.png "Component icon") Not Available | Will not install the selected feature or sub–feature.|

 If you’ve installed a feature in a previous release, be sure that you’ve selected to install that feature in the Select Feature window.
-See [Dynamics GP features](#_Microsoft_Dynamics_GP_1) on page 47 for a list of Dynamics GP features.
-You also can install additional features.
 You can review the DYNAMICS.SET file for a list of features you have installed.

 7. Specify a new folder where the Dynamics GP files should be installed.
 To select a different folder, click Browse.